Skip to main content

 Objectives and actions of the Solidarity Platform

-• provide a general forum for discussion to support the implementation of the 10-Point plan for a stronger coordination on welcoming the people fleeing Russia's invasion of Ukraine
+• Provide a general forum for discussion and action to support the implementation of the 10-Point plan for a stronger coordination and exchange of best practices on welcoming the people fleeing Russia's invasion of Ukraine

 Migration management-Welcoming refugees from Ukraine-3